 Kiesler House is a peer driven community support program for adults recovering from mental illness in Itasca County.
 It is a place for members to gain self-esteem, job skills and a place to belong.
 Members and staff work side by side.
 Members have the opportunity to socialize, gain skills and build friendships.
 Kiesler House is a place where mental illness is supported and accepted.

 Kiesler Wellness Center Programs:

 At Kiesler Wellness Center we are dedicated to providing a variety of programs to encourage wellness within the community.
 We are a walk-in point of access for any community member impacted by mental illness Our Wellness Advocacy Program Coordinators are available to assist members of the community in establishing services they may need, as well as help navigating health care systems.
 For more information on any of our programs or to learn more about our referral process give us a call.
-Our Wellness Advocacy Program Coordinators are available by phone, email, walk-in or by appointment.
+Our Wellness Advocacy Program Coordinator is available by phone, email, walk-in or by appointment.